Mliviu79/openai-realtime-go/README.md

 A fully-featured Go client for the OpenAI Realtime API, supporting multi-modal conversations with text and audio.
 This project is a heavily refactored and restructured fork of [WqyJh/go-openai-realtime](https://github.com/WqyJh/go-openai-realtime).

+## Latest Release: v0.1.3

+This release includes several important improvements:

+- **Fixed API Compatibility**: Updated the `SendText` method to use `input_text` instead of `text` content type to properly match OpenAI's API expectations
+- **New Examples**: Added comprehensive examples demonstrating practical use cases, including:
+  - **Dual Session Example**: Shows how to run both transcription and conversation sessions simultaneously
+  - **Simulated Transcription Example**: Demonstrates how to process text as if it were transcribed audio
+- **Better Documentation**: Added detailed READMEs for all examples
+- **Bug Fixes**: Fixed various issues and linter errors

+For a complete list of changes, see the [CHANGES.md](CHANGES.md) file.

 ## Overview

 This client allows you to integrate with OpenAI's Realtime API to build applications that can have natural, streaming conversations with OpenAI models like GPT-4o.
 The Realtime API enables: